pangpang1987/test-full-stack/README.md

 4. composer install --prefer-dist
 5. gulp watch

-### your tasks
+### backend tasks

-1. Back-end, implement the following:
+implement the following:

-⋅⋅1.
-Profile page (/profile) where the user can update all their details including password ⋅⋅2.
-Logout (/logout) destroys session and redirects to login ⋅⋅3.
-Register (/register) creates a new user and logs them in (no need to login right after the account is created)
+1. Profile page (/profile) where the user can update all their details including password
+2. Logout (/logout) destroys session and redirects to login
+3. Register (/register) creates a new user and logs them in (no need to login right after the account is created)

-2. Front-end.
+### frontend tasks

 Bootstrap and Jquery are already added to the project, so use bootstrap to enhance the look and feel of:

-⋅⋅1.
-Login form
+1. Login form
-⋅⋅2.
-Error message handling
+2. Error message handling
-⋅⋅3.
-Jquery for form/input validation
+3. Jquery for form/input validation
-⋅⋅4.
-Extra bonus if you manage to add other front end dependencies (e.g. jquery-ui) through bower
+4. Extra bonus if you manage to add other front end dependencies (e.g. jquery-ui) through bower

 Good luck!